itsandre03/Wi-Fi-Deauthentication-Attack-Script-with-Dual-Band-Support/README.md

 # To do
 - Fix bugs
 - Eventually add more features

+Coded and tested on Kali Linux